nubbsterr/ELK-SIEM-Setup/README.md

 Run `sudo systemctl start elasticsearch` and wait a lil for the command to complete.
 We can also run `sudo systemctl enable elasticsearch` to automatically start the service on boot of our VM, if you wish.
 Once the command completes, run `curl --get http://NETWORK_HOST_IP:9200`.
 NETWORK_HOST_IP is the network.host IP we have in our config file!
 ![We got something!!!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elasticsearch-curl-success.png)

 Congratulations, we just set up Elasticsearch and can confirm that a cluster is up and running.
-9200 is where we will send all of our logged data to; from Beats or Elastic Agents if you go down that route.
+Port 9200 is where we will send all of our logged data to; from Beats or Elastic Agents if you go down that route.
 Our next step is setting up Kibana in the same manner.

 If you ever want to edit the `elasticsearch.yml` configuration on your own time, <strong>you will need to run `sudo systemctl restart elasticsearch.service` so that the updated configuarion is read by Elasticsearch.</strong>